 The World of Work Project View

 Meditation is a hugely useful practice that can help people materially improve their lives.
-Through regular meditation people can clear their minds, reduce their anxiety, improve their focus and decision making and improve their ability to overcome the challenges that life throws at us all.
+Through creating a habit of regular meditation people can clear their minds, reduce their anxiety, improve their focus and decision making and improve their ability to overcome the challenges that life throws at us all.
 Given this, we’re strong advocates of meditation.

 That said, we don’t think that meditation is the answer to all the challenges of work.
 We know that many organizations now promote and support the use of meditation as a practice, and of meditation apps, as a way for their employees to manage the stress of work and to become more resilient.
 In our view, this is shifting the burden from the organization to the individual, and is not the right thing to do.
 Instead of suggesting that employees need to focus more on increasing their resilience and ability to overcome stressful situations, organizations should focus on improving their cultures and working environments to that employees don’t need to do so.